 You may want to seek BPH treatment if you experience BPH symptoms such as urgent need to urinate, difficulty starting your urine stream, need to push or strain when urinating, dribbling, the sensation that the bladder is not empty after urinating, weak urine flow, increased frequency of urination, frequent nighttime urination, burning or pain during urination3.
 To help you and your doctor understand your symptoms, you can take and print out a short quiz to bring with you to your next visit.

 You may be a good candidate if you are a male, 45 years of age or older, and have symptoms relating to BPH.
 Speak with your urologist to see if the UroLift® System treatment is right for you.
 If you have a known allergy to nickel, titanium or stainless steel, talk to your doctor about your allergy before getting a UroLift System treatment.

 The FDA-cleared UroLift System is the only treatment that uses the Prostatic Urethral Lift (PUL) procedure.
 The UroLift System treatment is a proven, minimally invasive approach for treating lower urinary tract symptoms due to benign prostatic hyperplasia (BPH) that can get men off BPH medications and avoid major surgery.
 The UroLift System’s permanent implants, delivered during a minimally invasive outpatient procedure, relieve prostate obstruction and open the urethra directly without cutting, heating, or removing prostate tissue.

 As with any medical procedure, individual results may vary.
 Speak with your urologist to see if the UroLift System treatment is right for you.
 Most common side effects are mild to moderate and include pain or burning with urination, blood in the urine, pelvic pain, urgent need to urinate and/or the inability to control the urge.
 Most symptoms resolve within two to four weeks after the procedure.

 The UroLift System consists of a delivery device and tiny permanent implants.

 A urologist, a doctor who specializes in the treatment of diseases of the urinary system and sex organs, uses the UroLift System to treat urinary symptoms due to BPH.
-The urologist completes comprehensive training prior to using the UroLift System.
+Comprehensive training is provided to the urologist prior to using the UroLift System.